 In its simplest form, when we inhale, the diaphragm goes down.
 This creates space for the low lungs to expand, the intercostal muscles to go outward, expanding the ribs for the middle part of the lungs to expand, and the accessory muscles in the shoulders to go up, creating space for the high lungs to expand.
 When we exhale, the exact same process happens in reverse, squeezing the carbon dioxide and other toxins from the lungs.
 More lung surface area through consciously expanding and stretching these muscles equals more oxygen with each inhale and more detoxification with each exhale.

 But this doesn’t happen on its own.
 We have to consciously work on this expansion, and each time we exercise we have the opportunity to do so by being mindful of our breath.
 In our mind, we can visualize each of these muscle groups moving with each breath and gain awareness.
 This not only expands the lungs, but provides a single point of focus for the mind, which provides us from the mental relief of the stresses from our daily lives.
+This mental focus is called Dharana.

-In yoga we call mental focus Dharana, or the ability to bring the mind into a single point of focus.
+Dharana is the ability to bring the mind into a single point of focus.
 As a yogi, I expanded the lungs through both the practice of Pranayama and Asana.
 Pranayama means to control energy (breath), and in practical terms we used breathing techniques to expand the lungs.
 Asana is the physical form of practice using the body to make shapes, and in this case, we used certain Asanas to expand the lungs.

 As we practiced Pranayama daily and the lung-expanding Asana practice, I could feel more space in my chest and developed independent awareness of the movement of the diaphragm, intercostal muscles and accessory muscles that ultimately control the respiratory system and the space the lungs need to expand.
 My breath moved from shallow and mostly subconscious to long periods of conscious deep breathing.
 The benefits to my practice were astounding.